kamal-redzwan/01-frontendmentor-recipe-page/README.md

 - My first mistake was not adding <p> tags on <li> and found a but that didn't align the paragraphs.
 - Changing the background from white on small breakpoints to colored background on bigger breakpoint.
 - Adding the container padding for the larger breakpoint.
 - Making the text align for the 'Nutritional' section.
-Setting witdh to a percentage fixed it.
+Setting width to a percentage fixed it.

 ### Continued development